Election forms and FAQs

 - Global Leadership Program – you can secure points towards your award as part of community engagement and volunteer service

-- Career Support and Mentoring Program – you are encouraged to participate in three x one hour sessions on how to build your executive service into your career strategy
+- Career Support and Mentoring Program – you are encouraged to participate in sessions organised with Careers staff.

-- Letter of thanks from the Chair of the Faculty Board / Academic Senate
+- Letter of thanks from the Chair of Faculty Boards

 - Recognition on your AHEGS under extra-curricular activities